John Titor: Claims

 In his online postings, Titor claimed to be an American soldier from the year 2036, based in Tampa, Florida.
-He said that he was assigned to a governmental time-travel project, and that as part of the project he was sent back to 1975 to retrieve an IBM 5100 computer, which was needed to debug various legacy computer programs that existed in 2036 – a possible reference to the UNIX year 2038 problem.
-The IBM 5100 runs the APL and/or BASIC programming languages, depending on the model.
+He said that he was assigned to a governmental time-travel project, and that as part of the project he was sent back to 1975 to retrieve an IBM 5100 computer, which was needed to debug various legacy computer programs that existed in 2036 — a possible reference to the UNIX year 2038 problem.
+Titor specifically claimed the IBM 5100 had an undocumented ability to emulate IBM System/370 mainframes and translate between their machine code and more modern languages — a capability needed to debug the legacy systems.
+This feature of the 5100 was not widely known at the time of Titor's posts, but had been confirmed by engineers who worked on the machine, leading some observers to conclude that whoever was behind the posts had insider knowledge of the 5100's architecture.

 Titor said that he had been selected for this mission because his paternal grandfather was directly involved in the original assembly and programming of the 5100.
-He attempted to provide proof of this by describing unpublicized features of the 5100, which led some people to believe that a computer scientist must have been behind the postings.
+He attempted to provide proof of this by describing the unpublicized features of the machine, which led some people to believe that a computer scientist must have been behind the postings.

 Titor said that he was on a stopover in the year 2000 for "personal reasons": to collect pictures lost in the (future) civil war, and to visit his family, of whom he spoke often.

 Titor also said that for several months he had been trying to warn anyone who would listen about the potential threat of Creutzfeldt–Jakob disease spread through beef products, and about the possibility of an upcoming civil war within the United States.

 When questioned about the topic, Titor also expressed interest in mysteries such as UFOs, which he said remained unexplained in his time.
 Titor suggested that UFOs and extraterrestrials might be time travelers with superior time machines, from much further into the future than his own time.